[navigation]

 They demand this attitude from businesses as well.
 According to a Nielsen study, 80% of zoomers believe that cosmetics companies should take care of the environment.
 It is not surprising that they approach the choice of beauty products responsibly and prefer those cosmetic brands that:

-2024 Beauty Tech Trends — Revolution You Can’t Miss
+2026 Beauty Tech Trends: Revolution You Can’t Miss

-Partnership with technological companies and investments in beauty tech is another huge trend.
+Partnerships with technological companies and investments in beauty tech are other huge beauty industry trends.
 Augmented reality will find the perfect lipstick shades, and AI technology detects facial features better than mirrors.
 Let’s dive into the engaging world of beauty tech trends in the cosmetics industry.

 AI and AR Re-Invent Customer Experience